|

 • Pasta.
 This goes without saying

 • Cheese.
 Also non-negotiable.
-However, you can change the type of cheese up depending on your preference.
-My family generally prefers a medium cheddar cheese, but Monterey, or pepper jack, colby, and gouda are also really good.
+However, you can change the type of cheese depending on your preference.
+My family generally prefers medium cheddar cheese, but Monterey, pepper jack, Colby, and gouda are also really good.

 • Milk.
 This helps make your creamy sauce